rsksmart/devportal-1.0/rif/rlogin/authentication.md

 ### Data Vault flavor

-Additional, you can integrate SSI and request users for specific information such as their email.
-This flavor will integrate RIF Data Vault and enable you to operate with the user centric cloud system from your dApp.
+Additionally, you can integrate SSI.
+This can be used to request users for specific information such as their email.
+This flavor will integrate RIF Data Vault, and enables you to operate with the user centric cloud system from your dApp.

 ```typescript
 import * as RIFDataVault from '@rsksmart/ipfs-cpinner-client'